iKernels/transformers-lightning/transformers_lightning/language_modeling/README.md

 ## Random Token Substitution

-These alternative technique consists in randomly swap some input tokens in others.
-The default probability of a token being swap is equal to the MLM case, that is 15%.
+These alternative technique consists in randomly swapping some input tokens in others.
+The default probability of a token being swap is equal to the MLM case, that is, 15%.

 ```python
 >>> import torch